-The Philips CPAP recall lawyers at Miller & Zois are reviewing new sleep apnea machine cases from users of the Philips CPAP or BiPAP sleep apnea machines.
+The Philips CPAP recall lawyers at Miller & Zois are reviewing new sleep apnea machine cases from users of the Philips CPAP or BiPAP sleep apnea machines in all 50 states.

-If you used a Philips sleep apnea machine for six months or longer and have been diagnosed with a respiratory condition (e.g., pulmonary fibrosis) or cancer, you may be entitled to significant financial compensation.
+If you used a Philips sleep apnea machine for six months or longer and have been diagnosed with a respiratory condition (e.g., pulmonary fibrosis), lung damage, or cancer, you may be entitled to significant financial compensation.

 You can get a free consultation for a Philips CPAP recall class action lawsuit anywhere in the United States at 800-553-8082.
 You can also get a free case evaluation online.

 Our CPAP machine lawyers work on a contingency fee.
 So our attorneys only get a fee if you get a verdict or a settlement compensation payout.

 - the latest updates on the CPAP class action, and